RandomNoobster/IT1901-Chore-Manager/docs/release3/README.md

  |:--:|
  |Pages follow a clear structure|

 Finally, the framework for going between pages made between deliverables 1 and 2 also saved us a lot of time.
-Instead of each controller having to define its own method for going from one scene to another, which we had done up to that point, we defined a static method in the App class in the UI that does this.
+Instead of each controller having to define its own method for going from one page to another, which we had done up to that point, we defined a static method in the App class in the UI that does this.
 We could then call this method from anywhere in the UI, and easily switch between scenes.
 This saved us a lot of time for this delivery, as we added a lot of buttons that take you from one page to another, such as the "Go back" buttons.

 ```java
 public static void switchScene(String fxmlName) {